cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

 it.
 We should also test that the value of the counter changes when a user clicks the "increment" and "decrement" buttons.

-To do so, we will interact with the component like a real user would by clicking the buttons in a test.
+To do so, we will interact with the component by using the [click()](/api/commands/click) command, which clicks a DOM element just like a real user would.

 Add the following tests: